Thankfully Only a Few Countries Require Americans and Canadians to Apply in Advance

 How Do You Get International Tourist Visas?

-One of the more trying aspects of long-term, round the world travel for most Fifty-Plus Nomads, is when you have to apply for tourist visas before you begin your travel.
+One of the more trying aspects of long-term, round-the-world travel for most Fifty Plus Nomads is when you have to apply for tourist visas before you begin your trip.

 If you can apply online, you usually have to submit a digital photo, a scanned copy of your passport, pay a fee and fill out an online form.
-Sometimes, you will also have to provide your electronic flight itinerary as well.
+Sometimes, you will also have to provide your electronic flight itinerary.

-Some large countries (most noticeably India, China, and Russia) require you to submit your application to the consulate nearest to your legal address.
+Some large countries (most noticeably, India, China, and Russia) require you to submit your application to the consulate nearest your legal address.

 I have had some problems with this requirement.
 My legal address is in California.
 However, I am seldom physically there.
 I applied for an Indian visa in San Francisco but was physically in Montreal.
-To avoid problems and delays, I used a visa service that submitted the application in San Francisco and then sent my passport and visa to Montreal.
-The consulate would have sent it only to my legal address near San Francisco.
+To avoid problems and delays, I used a visa service that submitted the application in San Francisco.
+Then they sent my passport and visa, after consulate approval, to Montreal.
+(The consulate would have sent it only to my legal address near San Francisco).

 You can also usually apply to the country’s consulate or embassy in person in the US or Canada.
 Often, they will have the visa ready the day after you apply.
-One advantage of applying in person is that you will know if there is a problem with any documentation or photos immediately.
+One advantage of applying in person is that you will immediately know if there is a problem with any documentation or photos.
 Then, you can correct the problem right away.

 Some countries require you to submit the visa application by mail or in person.
 (They do not allow you to apply online).
 If you apply for a visa by mail, it usually takes at least a week to process the application.
 You will often have to send the passport along with the application.
-So make sure that you won’t need your passport when the Consulate or Embassy is processing your application.
+So make sure you won’t need your passport until you get it back.